NautilusOceanRust/ordo/README.md

-# Ordo - Task Manager for the Terminal
+# 🤓 Ordo - Task Manager for the Terminal

-Ordo is a simple, lightweight, and customizable task manager designed to be used entirely from your terminal.
+Ordo is a simple, lightweight, and customizable task manager designed to be used entirely from your terminal 💻.
 It is built in C with the ncurses library, focusing on efficiency and ease of use.

-### Appearance
+### Appearance ✨
 ```
 ┌────────────────────────────┐┌──────────────────────────────────────────────────┐
 │           📝 Ordo          ││ 📋 Tasks                                         │